neozhaoliang/surround-view-system-introduction/doc/en.md

 The scale and shift parameters are needed because the default OpenCV calibration method for fisheye cameras involves cropping the corrected image to a region that OpenCV "thinks" is appropriate.
 This inevitably results in the loss of some pixels, especially the feature points that we may want to select.

  Fortunately, the[cv2.fisheye.initUndistortRectifyMap](https://docs.opencv.org/master/db/d58/group__calib3d__fisheye.html#ga0d37b45f780b32f63ed19c21aa9fd333) allows us to provide a new intrinsic matrix, which can be used to perform a scaling and translation of the un-cropped corrected image.
-By adjusting the horizontal and vertical scaling ratios and the position of the image center, we can ensure that the feature points on the ground plane appear in comfortable positions in the image, making it easier to perform calibration.
+By adjusting the horizontal and vertical scaling ratios and the position of the image center, we can ensure that the feature points on the ground plane appear in comfortable places in the image, making it easier to perform calibration.
-运行

 ```bash
 python run_get_projection_maps.py -camera front -scale 0.7 0.8 -shift -150 -100